 The European Board of Paediatrics is the Executive of the Paediatric Section of the UEMS (UEMS-SP), and so is formally part of the UEMS.
 It sits within the European Academy of Paediatrics, but has to follow the Statutes and rules of the UEMS, and this is important especially in terms of voting and decisions made by the Board.
-These must be ratified by the General Assembly (see below).
-The Officers of the EBP include the President and Vice-President of EAP, the Secretary-General, the Treasurer and the Chair of EBP.
-This group is sometimes referred to within EAP as the Core Executive Committee.
+These must be ratified by the General Assembly of the EBP (see below).
+The Officers of the EBP include the Chairperson (who is ex officio Vice-President of EAP), the EBP Treasurer and other persons that EBP may co-opt, including a lead for examinations, and a training accreditation lead.

-The General Assembly – where it is dealing with UEMS issues – is also governed by their rules and statutes.
-This requires the voting to be confined to National Delegates only (one country, one vote) and other delegates (such as sub-specialty liaison officers) are not able to take part in the formal vote, although are of course very involved in the discussions and preparation of the ETRs.
+The EBP General Assembly – which is dealing with UEMS issues – is also governed by their rules and statutes.
+This requires the voting to be confined to UEMS National Delegates only (one country, one vote) and other delegates (such as sub-specialty liaison officers) are not able to take part in the formal vote, although are of course very involved in the discussions and preparation of the ETRs.
 As the list of countries included within UEMS is different from the more expanded list of countries within the EAP, the two General Assemblies (EAP and EBP) are separated from each other and have different agenda.

 The EBP is also involved in other activities related to the UEMS.
-We have a major role in developing exams (especially in ‘core’ paediatrics as specialist exams are often developed within the specialty groups), and are responsible for overseeing training centre visits and accreditation.
+We have a major role in developing exams (especially in ‘core’ paediatrics as specialist exams are often developed within the specialty groups) and are responsible for overseeing training centre visits and accreditation.
 We also coordinate paediatric presence on Multidisciplinary Joint Committees (MJCs) that are set up by the UEMS to address training issues that fall between different sections of the UEMS.
-As the Paediatric Section of UEMS we are entitled to request representation on such committees – as are national bodies and specialist societies.
+As the UEMS-SP we are entitled to request representation on such committees – as are national bodies and specialist societies.